LoZack19/ultimate_library/README.md

 ## General screen

-The program is organized in screen.
+The program is organized in screens.
 Three options are valid in all screens:
 ```
 b: go back to the general screen
 h: get help about the screen